 The most recent book that we’ve looked at was #20, Barnabas, Quentin and the Witch’s Curse, when Quentin stepped out of the shadows and became a well-known practitioner of the dark arts, by which I mean that he owned a human skull and tried to hypnotize people sometimes.

-We’re going to be checking out at least a few more of these PBL classics before the series ends, and Quentin is going to keep throwing us curve balls, until he finally transitions into more or less what we’d expect.
+We’re going to be checking out a couple more of these PBL classics before the series ends, and Quentin is going to keep throwing us curve balls, until he finally transitions into more or less what we’d expect.
 But for now, at least, Quentin is in disguise once again, and he’s the meanest person that you ever met.
 Except for Diana’s sister, of course, who’s a nuclear weapon in a dress.

 Diana Collins is a delicately hopeless case, a twenty-three year old with lovely gray eyes, an attractive oval face, black hair worn in pageboy style, and a nervous condition.
 Her rich father died in a private plane crash, and now she sits around and feels bad about herself for a living.